Sustain Our Community

 While we appreciate every single Annual Sustaining Contribution from those who have committed to developing a Sustaining Relationship with Bet Alef, our community still requires contributions and support over and above the budget that those contributions allow.

 By inviting our friends and members into relationship, with a vested interest in the people and pursuits of our community, we believe that we can tap into limitless financial potential.
-We’ve outlined a few specific funds below, but those are merely to inspire you to think of ways in which your contribution and your financial investment support not only the current happenings in our community, but lay a groundwork and foundation for us to grow and flourish and reach many more in our community.
-The buttons below will take you to our donation page where you will be able to make a donation towards whichever fund appeals to you.
-If you log in as a member or create a user account, you will be able to split your donation towards multiple funds.
+We’ve outlined a few specific funds below, but those are merely to inspire you to think of ways in which your contribution and your financial investment support not only the current happenings in our community but lay a groundwork and foundation for us to grow and flourish and reach many more in our community.

 Ongoing Community Support

 Annual Sustaining Contributions are the fundamental building block of our budget.
-Learn more about developing a Sustaining Relationship with Bet Alef by emailing Karen Warner, our Executive Director, at firstname.lastname@example.org or calling the office at 206.527.9399.
+Learn more about developing a Sustaining Relationship with Bet Alef by emailing us at email@example.com or calling the office at 206.527.9399.

-With world-class musicians and a unique musical style for our Shabbat Services and Holy Days, we can always use financial support for new music, better sound equipment, and inviting friends from around the world (like Chava Mirel) to join us in making music together.
+With world-class musicians and a unique musical style for our Shabbat Services and Holy Days, we can always use financial support for new music, better sound equipment, and inviting friends from around the world to join us in making music together.

 Our children and youth benefit from some of the best educators that Seattle has to offer.
 Your contributions to this program allow us to make it more financially accessible to all, even as we ensure that we are investing in our youth, our educators, and our curriculum.